Meet the Other Phone. Child-safe in minutes.

 If you live in a hard water area such as London or the South East of England, minerals like calcium and magnesium in your tap water can leave your kettle prone to a build-up of unpleasant limescale.
 Limescale can not only taint the taste of your favourite morning brew, but it can also reduce the efficiency and lifespan of your kettle, meaning you may need to replace them more regularly.

-To bring you our pick of the best kettles for hard water, we sought out tried-and-tested reviews from Mumsnet users, gaining insights into the kettles they’ve used in their own homes in hard water areas.
-Combining their verdicts with the views of industry experts and consumer champions, we bring you our round-up of the best hard water kettles to suit every budget and lifestyle.
+To bring you our pick of the best kettles for hard water areas, we sought out tried-and-tested reviews from Mumsnet users, gaining insights into the kettles they’ve used in their own homes.
+Combining their verdicts with the views of industry experts and consumer champions, we whittled down a shortlist of the best hard water kettles to suit every budget and lifestyle.

 1